 Operations like delivery, payment, marketing, etc., are part of the day to day activities of any restaurant.
 The POS system should be able to digitize all these operations and make them slick.
 Third-party integrations allow restaurants to leverage external partners like food aggregators and payment gateways to facilitate delivery and contactless payments.

 According to Barclaycard, 88.6 percent of the total card payments in 2020 in the UK were contactless payments.
 Even the spending limit on the cards is now being doubled in the country on the back of increased contactless payments.
-In the world that is going cashless, more so after COVID-19, integration with online wallets, like PayPal, GooglePay, etc., has become vital.
+With the world going cashless after COVID-19, integration with online wallets, like PayPal, GooglePay, etc., has become vital.
 Not integrating with online payment applications can be troublesome for your business given the risk of virus contamination thereby, affecting customer experience.

 8. Supports Mobility